RuadhanKM/Eso-Lang-3/README.md

 | Signature | Docs |
 | :---  | :----- |
 | `print[a]` | Prints `a` to console |
+| `input[a] -> string` | Prints `a` and then waits for user input, when the user presses enter, the function returns the string input.
+Using this function will cause a memory leak :(

 ### Syntax